binchenX/understand_container/docs/ch2.md

 # Namespaces

-It's safe to say without namespaces, there would be no container.
+As we mentioned earlier, without namespaces, there would be no containers.

-This article will not be the description or overview of namespaces in Linux, which you can find at [here](http://man7.org/linux/man-pages/man7/namespaces.7.html) and [here](https://lwn.net/Articles/531114/).
+This article will not provide a description or overview of namespaces in Linux.
+You can find that information [here](http://man7.org/linux/man-pages/man7/namespaces.7.html) and [here](https://lwn.net/Articles/531114/).

-Instead, we'll get our hands dirty and *see* what exactly happens to the namespaces when we use the commonly used container commands so that you appreciate the role namespaces is playing in the container technology.
+Instead, we'll delve into the practical aspects and *see* what exactly happens to the namespaces when we use common container commands.
+This will help you appreciate the role namespaces play in container technology.

-There are several types of namespaces, such as PID namespaces, mount namespaces.
-In this article we focus on the change of PID namespaces, other namespaces follow similar rules.
-We'll use [runc](https://github.com/opencontainers/runc) as the container runtime, since it is simple, have a specification, easy to change to experiment stuff and when necessary, I can point you the code.
-As we have pointed out in previous chapter that docker is using runc as the container runtime and the docker command is quite similar to runc command.
-So docker users should be able to feel at home we use runc command here.
+There are several types of namespaces, such as PID namespaces and mount namespaces.
+In this article, we'll focus on the changes in PID namespaces, but other namespaces follow similar rules.
+We'll use [runc](https://github.com/opencontainers/runc) as the container runtime because it's simple, has a specification, is easy to modify for experimentation, and I can point you to the code when necessary.
+As we pointed out in the previous chapter, Docker uses runc as the container runtime, and the Docker command is quite similar to the runc command.
+So, Docker users should feel at home when we use the runc command here.

-If you like, follow [here](https://github.com/opencontainers/runc/blob/master/README.md) to install runc and prepare a busybox runtime bundle (or container).
+If you'd like, follow the instructions [here](https://github.com/opencontainers/runc/blob/master/README.md) to install runc and prepare a busybox runtime bundle (or container).

 Let's get started.